 Hey troops, just starting out as a web designer / developer?
-Have we got the thing for you!
-What is it you may ask?
-Well, we here at Design Pieces decided to scour the 2013 interwebs, searching for all the for all the key web design/development terms being bandied about.
+We here at Design Pieces decided to scour the 2013 interwebs, searching for all the for all the key web design/development terms being bandied about.
 Oh, and then we wrote them down just for you!

 Front End CSS Frameworks